-BETO is working to establish first-of-a-kind integrated biorefineries that are capable of efficiently converting a broad range of biomass feedstocks into commercially viable biofuels, biopower, and bioproducts.
+BETO is working to establish first-of-a-kind integrated biorefineries to efficiently convert various biomass feedstocks into commercial biofuels, biopower, and bioproducts.
 The Integrated Biorefineries Map highlights bioenergy projects co-funded by BETO's SDI program.

 Biopower technologies convert renewable biomass feedstocks into heat and electricity using processes similar to those used with fossil fuels.

 For more information on related consortia, publications, and resources please review the Systems Development and Integration Related Links page.